FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 to Limerick route, the Cork to Limerick Motorway and many others.
 Ongoing engagement

-with The Land Development Agency to develop the public lands around Colbert Station for a--- 5
+with The Land Development Agency to develop the public lands around Colbert Station for a
+---
+5

 new mixed-use residential district that could accommodate up to 5,000 people and other